Brave Lafitte, The

 FOUND IN: US

-NOTES: Much of this song is "sort of true."
+NOTES [251 words]: Much of this song is "sort of true."
 The Dictionary of American Biography gives a brief account of the life of Jean Laffite (the DAB spelling).
 He and his brother Pierre were real pirates, probably of French origin; by 1809 he was operating in the Gulf of Mexico and marketing his wares in New Orleans.
 In 1814, as the British prepared to attack New Orleans, they tried to bring Laffite to their side.
-Instead, he sided with the Americans, and helped fight off the British in the New Orleans campaign of 1814-1815; they were given pardons as a result.
+Instead, he sided with the Americans, and helped fight off the British in the New Orleans campaign of 1814-1815; the Lafittes were given pardons as a result.

 That didn't make them good citizens, though.
 If this song refers to anything, it is either to an attack by the Americans on Laffite in 1814, or more likely an attack in 1821, which ended with Laffite burning his island settlement and sailing away.
 His eventual fate is unknown.